DhvanilSanghvi/auto-open-tabs/README.md

 Goto chrome://extensions in your chrome browser.
 Enable "developer mode" in the upper right corner.
-Then hit "Load Unpacked" and select the directory which you cloned.
+Then hit "Load Unpacked" and select the directory - AutoOpenTabs from the directory where you cloned this project.
 The extension is now added and working.
 Look out for the "O" icon in the extensions with the description - "Open your day to day tabs".
 You can also pin it.